crcdng/proc-4-vr/README.md

 * the environment is a procedurally generated maze
 * the textures are procedurally generated shaders
 * the sound is procedurally generated
-* the monsters' behaviour is procedurally determined
+* the pull mechanism and monsters' behaviour are procedures

 ... all from a common random seed.